 It means that the insurance expenseInsurance ExpenseInsurance Expense, also called Insurance Premium, is the amount a Company pays to obtain an insurance contract for covering their risk from any unexpected catastrophe.
 You can calculate it as a fixed percentage of the sum insured & it is paid at a daily pre-specified period. each month is $1200/12 = $100.
 For one month between December 1st and 31st, $100 worth of insurance is used up.

 Please note that the reporting amount of prepaid insurance on the balance sheet asset is $1200 – $100 = $1100.

-The insurance that is used for the month of December will be reported as Insurance Expense on December’s income statement.
-This is shown below in the sample income statement.
+The insurance that is used for December will be reported as an Insurance Expense on December’s income statement.
+It is shown below in the sample income statement.

 Prepaid Insurance Journal Entries

 Let’s say XYZ company who needs to pay its Employee Liability insurance for the whole of a fiscal year ending 31-December-2018 amounted $10,000.
 The company has paid $10,000 of an insurance premium for the whole year at the beginning of quarter one.